marcmiquel/WDO/README.md

 The [__Wikipedia Cultural Diversity Obsevatory (WCDO)__](https://meta.wikimedia.org/wiki/Wikipedia_Cultural_Diversity_Observatory) is a research project whose purpose is to raise awareness on Wikipedia’s current state of cultural diversity, __(1) providing datasets__, __(2) sites with visualizations and statistics__, and __(3) pointing out solutions to improve__ intercultural coverage and __knowledge inequalities__ among languages and geographical places.

-## Data: Cultural Context Content datasets
+## Data: Cultural Context Content datasets and WCDO stats
 Cultural Context Content is the group of articles in a Wikipedia language edition that relates to the editors' geographical and cultural context (places, traditions, language, politics, agriculture, biographies, events, etcetera.).
 Therefore, they are articles related to the territories where the language is spoken because it is indigenous or it is official.

 The [method](https://meta.wikimedia.org/wiki/Wikipedia_Cultural_Diversity_Observatory/Cultural_Context_Content) to obtain this group of articles is divided into two steps.